vindarel/abelujo/README.md

     make debian
     # a shortcut for
-    # sudo apt-get install python-pip nodejs nodejs-legacy
+    # sudo apt-get install python-pip nodejs npm
+    # Debian 8 users have to install nodejs-legacy to get the npm package, in the case the existing "node" command doesn't give you a javascript shell.
     # sudo pip install --upgrade pip
 	# sudo pip install virtualenvwrapper
-	# sudo yarn install gulp -g  # a JS build system. (warn: -g is deprecated)
+	# sudo npm install gulp -g
-    # Debian users have to install nodejs-legacy if the node command doesn't give you a javascript shell.
-    # Unixes: install yarn (and not npm) with
-    # curl -o- -L https://yarnpkg.com/install.sh | bash

-Also install the Nodejs platform and the yarn package manager (instead of npm):

-     sudo make install-nodejs

 Create and activate a virtual environment (so than we can install python libraries locally, not globally to your system).
 Do as you are used to,